the-events-calendar/advanced-post-manager/readme.txt

 = [4.0] 2015-12-02 =

-* Fix - improved code standardization to bring this up to Modern Tribe standards
+* Fix - improved code standardization to bring this up to The Events Calendar standards
 * Feature - increased language support including Catalan, Czech, French, and Portuguese (Portugal)

 = [3.12] 2015-09-08 =